 Filters are also known as pressure filters, return line filters, screw-on filters, offline filters, suction filters or air breathers.

-Over 80% of hydraulic failures are caused by fluid contamination and hydraulic filters are the main line of defence in keeping systems clean.
-It is vital that filters are sufficiently sized and maintained in order to prevent systems from getting dirty and their reliability suffering as a result.
+Based on the feedback from many hydraulic engineers, over 80% of hydraulic failures are caused by fluid contamination and hydraulic filters are the main line of defence in keeping systems clean.
+It is vital that filters are sufficiently sized and maintained to prevent systems from getting dirty and their reliability suffering as a result.

-There are a number of different types of filter each designed to be used in a different location within the circuit.
+There are many different types of filter, each designed to be used in a different location within the circuit.

 Suction filters are used to prevent larger particles of dirt entering, and potentially damaging the pump.
 They can also improve the flow of the fluid as it passes into the pump, which helps to reduce negative suction heads.